nathanrhead/amp/wompmobile-challenge/README.md

 - [x] Provide your solution as a single HTML file that passes the AMP Validator.
 - [x] Include a text input that refreshes the dynamic content as the user types.
 - [x] Include an amp-list, amp-img, and demonstrate usage of amp-bind and event handling.
-- [x] At minimum, display the movie title and cover image.
+- [x] At a minimum, display the movie title and cover image.
 - [x] Apply some basic CSS to the page.

 ## Stretch Goals